 WE’VE ALL DONE IT—that mental calculation where you try to figure out how much you’d clear if you were to sell your house and pay off your mortgage.
 But it can be more than just an idle exercise.
 Even if you never sell your home, the equity you have in it can help you pursue important personal goals.
-So understanding how to calculate it—and how banks view it—is critical, especially if you want to borrow money against that equity to pay for a home improvement project, cover emergency expenses or pay for your child’s college tuition, for instance.
-In fact, it could also affect whether you need to pay private mortgage insurance, and could determine which financing options may be available to you.
+So understanding how to calculate it—and how banks view it—is critical, especially if you want to borrow money against that equity to pay for a home improvement project, cover emergency expenses or help pay for your child’s college tuition, for example.
+In fact, your home’s equity could also affect whether you need to pay private mortgage insurance and could determine which financing options may be available to you.

 Start With a Baseline Calculation

 You can figure out how much equity you have in your home by subtracting the amount you owe on all loans secured by your house from its appraised value.
 This includes your primary mortgage as well as any home equity loans or unpaid balances on home equity lines of credit.
-In a typical example, homeowner Caroline owes 140,000$ on a mortgage for her home, which was recently appraised at 400,000$.
+In a typical example, homeowner Caroline owes $140,000 on a mortgage for her home, which was recently appraised at $400,000.

 Next, Take a Look at How Banks Calculate Equity

 Possible Effects on Insurance

-If you currently pay private mortgage insurance (PMI) on your mortgage, keep an eye on your loan-to-value ratio.
+If you pay private mortgage insurance (PMI) on your mortgage, keep an eye on your LTV ratio.
 Your lender is required by federal law to cancel PMI when a home’s LTV ratio is 78% or lower (provided certain requirements are met).
 This cancellation is often preplanned for when your loan balance reaches 78% of your home’s original appraised value.
 However, if your LTV ratio drops below 80% because of extra payments you made, you have the right to request your lender cancel your PMI.